 “Every day she was just so excited to be there, got there early, stayed late, just got in the trenches with us in a way that only actors can do,” said co-star Billie Lourd.
 The steady flow of music and a copious supply of quality snacks were also part of Wilde’s tactics.
 “Olivia was walking around with a speaker the whole time,” Lourd added.
 “I felt like I was at a house party – except the beer was non-alcoholic.
 And she's just like the most humble, lovely human to be around.
 Honestly, like, what can't the woman do?
 She set the bar so high.”

 “She set a tone where there was no hierarchy,” said Katie Silberman, one of the film’s screenwriters.
 “Everyone was as valuable as everybody else, and everybody's ideas were as valuable.
 But she also really took the time to understand each part of the craft – she knew more about cameras, about props, about costumes, about hair, than any director I had worked with.
 And so she not only took the time to understand that, but then connected with each of those departments and made them feel a part of the story.”

 One of Wilde’s most unexpected moves was suggesting that Feldman and Dever become real-life roommates to deepen the onscreen bond their roles required.

-Along with co-stars like Lisa Kudrow and Wilde’s husband Jason Sudeikis, an array of her Hollywood circle of fellow celebrities turned out in support, including Will Ferrell (who served as one of the film’s producers), Kristin Wiig, Jonah Hill (Feldstein's brother), Busy Phillips, James Marsden and Lakeith Stanfied.
+Along with co-stars like Lisa Kudrow and Wilde’s husband, Jason Sudeikis, an array of her Hollywood circle of fellow celebrities turned out for the screening in support, including Will Ferrell (who served as one of the film’s producers), Kristin Wiig, Jonah Hill (Feldstein's brother), Busy Phillips, James Marsden and Lakeith Stanfield.